Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 The businesses that win at content aren't the ones publishing the most.
 They're the ones publishing consistently and making every piece genuinely useful.

-You’ve probably noticed Google search results look different now.
+You've probably noticed Google search results look different now.
 AI generated summaries appear at the top of many queries.
 ChatGPT and other AI tools are changing how people find information.
-If you’re wondering whether this makes SEO pointless, the short answer is no. But it does change what good SEO looks like.
+And more searches than ever end without a click on anything.
+If you're wondering whether this makes SEO pointless, the short answer is no. But it does change what good SEO looks like.

 AI Overviews: what they are and what they mean for local businesses